-1. Describe how Machine Learning helps to create models that understand a large amount of data
+Describe how Machine Learning helps to create models that understand a large amount of data.

-2. Learn how to acquire and prepare data for Machine Learning models
+Learn how to acquire and prepare data for Machine Learning models.

-3. Explore Machine Learning oriented practical applications of scientific libraries such as SciKit-Learn and Keras
+Explore Machine learning oriented practical applications of scientific libraries such as SciKit-Learn and Keras.

 Module 1 Objective(s) Are the module objectives the “missons”